mvlg/mvlg.github.io/index.md

 ---
 ## About Me

-I am a historian of modern Germany, working at the intersection of aesthetics, anthropology, and the life sciences.
-My research explores how ideas around the irrational, archaic and "primitive" have informed scientific and cultural practices.
-Drawing on methods from the history of science, media theory, and visual culture studies, my work enfolds the history of this quintessentially German preoccupation within a wider colonial and trans-imperial context.
-I am also interested in the ways that technologically mediated engagements with nonhuman life and the natural environment have animated modern philosophical and political thought.
+I am a cultural historian of science and media with a focus on modern central Europe.
+My research deals with the intersecting histories of anthropology, psychology, and the legacies of colonialism.
+I am particularly interested in how visual media practices inform scientific knowledge about culture and the mind.
 I am currently a research associate at the [Warburg Institute](https://warburg.sas.ac.uk), University of London, where I am a member of the [Bilderfahrzeuge](https://bilderfahrzeuge.hypotheses.org) project.
 I received my PhD from Princeton University in 2019.
 Originally trained as a Germanist with a background in literary studies, I take an interdisciplinary approach to the epistemic transfers between the arts, humanities and the natural sciences.
 Below are a few of my major research strands.

 ### The Science of Expression